Data, Software & AI Engineering | dleblanc.io

 Case Studies

-A founder had a clear AI concept, but no safe path through HIPAA, data strategy, or system design.
-I narrowed the problem, designed compliant foundations, and shipped a production-grade assistant to help real people, instead of an expensive prototype that wouldn’t survive scrutiny.
+A founder had a solid AI concept but no clear path to production.
+I architected the HIPAA-compliant system and shipped a production-ready assistant instead of a prototype that wouldn't survive scrutiny.

 > Scaling an AI system past its breaking point